San Diego Sexual Harassment Attorney

 We Can Help You Stand Up for Your Rights

 At AMartin Law, our team of dedicated sexual harassment attorneys in San Diego can help you.
 We are prepared to help determine if you have a case, negotiate a fair settlement, and fight for your rights.
-Attorney Alisa A. Martin has over a decade of experience defending the rights of California workers from wrongful employment practices.
+Attorney Alisa A. Martin has over 20 years of experience defending the rights of California workers from wrongful employment practices.

 Call our compassionate sexual harassment lawyer today at (619) 268-6585.
 We offer free consultations and often work on a contingency fee basis.